leletu-kamana/leletu-kamana.github.io/README.md

      Refreshing your profile page after a minute usually fixes it.

   3. theme=tokyonight is just one style option.
 Other options include: dark, radical, merko, gruvbox, dracula, default (light).
-You can swap the word "tokyonight" in any of the 3 image links above to try a different look.
-     If you change the theme, the gradient colors above may clash with it - you'd want to pick new hex colors that match the new theme's palette.
+If you change the theme, the bgcolor values above may clash with it - you'd want to pick new hex colors that match the new theme's palette.

   4. Streak stats are calculated from PUBLIC contributions only, unless you turn on "Private contributions" from your profile's contribution graph